 Drivers distracted enough to take their eyes off the road are twice as likely to get into an accident, according to a study by researchers at Virginia Tech Transportation Institute.
 Unfortunately, the study also found that drivers tend to engage in distracting activities more than 50 percent of the time.

 We hear a lot about the dangers of using a cell phone while driving, but that’s not the only activity that puts drivers at risk.
-Here are rules of thumb to remember when you’re behind the wheel.
+Here are 7 common causes of distracted driving.

 Avoid These Common Distractions While Driving